 Joseph J. and Helen M. Sommer Wildlife Conservation Center

-This flu has very low concern for humans.
+This flu is a low concern for humans.
 More information can be found on the CDC website.
+Avian deaths can be reported to the Division of Wildlife using this form or calling 1-800-Wildlife.

 Sippo Lake Park-West